Qiang people: History

 Analysis of Han and Western (European) scholarly sources reveals that in the first half of the twentieth century, there was no coherent 'Qiang' culture in the Upper Min Valley of northwestern Sichuan.
 Rather, there existed a plethora of inhabited regions with settlers of individual communities identifying themselves as rma.
 A significant cultural variation was observed even among neighboring communities.
 In particular, Han and Tibetan influences were prevalent in those rural communities.

 When Qiang was officially designated an ethnic group in 1950, they numbered only 35,600.
 Many sought to gain Qiang status due to government policy of prohibition of discrimination as well as economic subsidies for minority nationalities.
 As a result, the Qiang population has increased due to the reclassification of people.
-From 1982 to 1990, 75,600 Han people changed their ethnicity to Qiang, and from 1990 to 2000, 96,500 Han people became Qiang.
+From 1982 to 1990, 75,600 people changed back their ethnicity to Qiang, and from 1990 to 2000, 96,500 retook their ethnic identity as Qiang.
 Another 49,200 people reclaimed their Qiang ethnicity from 1982 to 1989.
-In total, some 200,000 Han people became Qiang.
+In total, some 200,000 people returned to their real Qiang ethnic identity from wrongly classified as Han.
 As a result, there were 300,000 Qiang people in 2010, 200,000 of which lived in Sichuan, predominantly in the Ngawa Tibetan and Qiang Autonomous Prefecture, Beichuan Qiang Autonomous County and in the counties of Mao, Wenchuan, Li, Heishui, and Songpan.

 2008 Sichuan earthquake

-On 12 May 2008, the Qiang people were heavily affected by the 8.0 magnitude 2008 Sichuan earthquake.
-With 69,142 total deaths, and 17,551 missing, over 30,000 of the people killed were ethnic Qiang (10 percent of the total Qiang population).
+On 12 May 2008, the Qiang people were heavily affected by the 8.0 magnitude earthquake as over 30,000 Qiang Tibetic people were killed (10 percent of the total Qiang population).
 Major restoration efforts were made in the A'er village, one of the few remaining centers of Qiang culture, by the Beijing Cultural Heritage Protection Center (CHP).
 Specifically, preservation of the Qiang languages (which have no written form) was of concern, and several recording repositories were made to preserve the tales remembered only by the shibi or duangongs.
 Restoration attempts were made in consideration of the 1989 UNESCO Recommendation on the Safeguarding of Traditional Culture and Folklore, and ensured maximum participation of the local inhabitants, the custodians of the culture that was being preserved.
 The A'er stone tower, of particular significance, was carefully restored in 2012 by the A'er villagers themselves using authentic materials and techniques.